 Faculty and staff members of Washington University who are also members of the United States military will receive a leave of absence to fulfill their military obligations.
 More information is available on the Time Off Policies page.

 Information for potential Tuition Assistance Benefit (TA Benefit) recipients

 We are excited you are considering using your TA Benefit at Washington University in Saint Louis.
-Your best point of contact for information about financial resources is the financial aid advisor for the program in which you are interested.
+Your best point of contact for information about financial resources is the financial aid advisor for the program you in which you are interested.
 Below are links to certain information the Department of Defense asks that we share with you as you make your college decision.

 The College Scorecard is a consumer planning tool and resource to assist prospective students and their families as they evaluate options in selecting a school.
 This tool is most useful for potential full-time undergraduate students.

 The College Navigator is a consumer tool that provides school information about tuition and fees, retention and graduation rates, use of financial aid, student loan default rates and features a cost calculator and school comparison tool.
 This tool is most useful for potential full-time students, but has limited information for graduate students.

 The Paying for College webpage contains a tool that can be used by prospective students to compare detailed financial information for up to three schools at a time.
 This site also includes general information about financial aid and financial literacy.

 The Financial Aid Shopping Sheet is a model financial aid award letter designed to simplify the information that prospective students receive about college costs and financial aid so they can easily compare institutions and make informed decisions about where they attend school.
 For a personalized Financial Aid Shopping Sheet, please contact the financial aid representative for the program in which you’re interested.